 Today is the last day of the feast of Easter, we remain in the season of Easter for a number of weeks yet but the 8 days, or the octave as it is traditionally known, that runs from Easter day to the Sunday after it is all of equal importance in Church terms and would have seen an eight day period of feasting to contrast with the 6 weeks of Lenten fasting that preceded it.
-Hopefully you have kept the feast of Easter in some way, perhaps you have managed to last the whole week with a feast of chocolate eggs.
+Hopefully you have kept the feast of Easter in some way, for most the feast will have primarily consisted of chocolate eggs.

 This closing Sunday of the octave is known as low Sunday, and although there are various suspected explanations as to why today bears this name, it cannot be denied that there is a low feeling that we have after the euphoria of Easter.
-It is just a reality that we cannot constantly remain in a state of heightened excitement, we simply lack the energy to do that, so for many, low Sunday is about when the excitement of Easter wears off and our readings, particularly our gospel reading, reminds us that the disciples were not yet publicly preaching the resurrection of Jesus, although they were witnesses to the resurrection, they were still locked away in a room, fearful of the consequences of this miracle.
+It is just a reality that we cannot constantly remain in a state of heightened excitement, we simply lack the energy to do that, so perhaps low Sunday is about when the excitement of Easter wears off and our readings, particularly our gospel reading, reminds us that the disciples were not yet publicly preaching the resurrection of Jesus, although they were witnesses to the resurrection, they were still locked away in a room, fearful of the consequences of this miracle.